araobp/android-aed/README.md

 The DSP part used [JTransforms](https://github.com/wendykierp/JTransforms).

 I confirmed that the app runs on LG Nexus 5X.
+The code is short and self-explanatory, but I must explain that the app saves all the feature files in JSON format under "/Android/media/audio.processing.spectrogram".

 ## Training CNN